ellucian-developer/experience-intelligent-processes-grade-change/developer-guide.md

 2. For the `student-transcript-grades` API, we have specify the HTTP method as `PUT`

 ##### Permissions
-- Follow the steps mentioned on https://resources.elluciancloud.com/bundle/ethos_data_connect_int_design_acn_use/page/t_dc_designer_ethos_token_configuration.html for granting permissions for the DataConnect Serverless APIs for Maestro Actions
+- Follow the steps mentioned on https://resources.elluciancloud.com/bundle/ethos_data_connect_int_design_acn_use/page/t_dc_designer_ethos_token_configuration.html for granting permissions for the DataConnect Serverless APIs for Intelligent Processes Actions

 > Note: The permission required for `Ethos Token` is different from `User Token`

 <hr>

-## Maestro Workflow & Actions
+## Intelligent Processes Workflow & Actions

 #### Workflow Permissions

-In order to create Workflow, we have to provide Read and Edit permissions for users to create Workflows on Maestro.
+In order to create Workflow, we have to provide Read and Edit permissions for users to create Workflows on Intelligent Processes.

 ##### Step 1: Log in to the Permissions Experience Setup page and navigate to Permissions

 - Log in to the Experience Setup.
 - At the top snack bar select the “Permissions” section.
 - Select the product and tenant where the permissions will be granted.
-- Select the Maestro application by searching the name in the search bar.
+- Select the Intelligent Processes application by searching the name in the search bar.

 <p align="center">
 <img src="./docs/images/work-permission.png" width="700px" >